SoulFireMage/Katiya_Starship/content/mathsummaries/Number Theory_ Leverage Map.md

 **6. Unique Factorization of Ideals (Dedekind)**
 > *In the ring of integers 𝒪_K of any number field K, every nonzero ideal factors uniquely into prime ideals.*

-**Why it matters:** This rescues unique factorization at the level of ideals, even when elements don't factor uniquely.
+**Importance:** This rescues unique factorization at the level of ideals, even when elements don't factor uniquely.
 It's why ideals are fundamental.

 **Consequence:** The class group Cl(K) measures the failure of unique factorization for elements.
 Cl(K) = {1} ⟺ 𝒪_K is a UFD.

 **7. Chebotarev Density Theorem**
 > *For a Galois extension L/K and conjugacy class C in Gal(L/K), the density of primes 𝔭 in K whose Frobenius lies in C equals |C|/|G|.*

-**Why it matters:** Primes split according to Galois structure.
+**Importance:** Primes split according to Galois structure.
 The theorem generalizes both:
 - Dirichlet (abelian case)
 - Prime decomposition patterns in extensions